Normalization of Turkiye-Armenia relations is on the horizon.

-Bilateral ties have recently taken on a new dimension in the direction of normalization, with special envoys set to meet next week in Moscow.
+Bilateral ties have recently taken on a new dimension in the direction of normalization, with special envoys set to meet in Moscow next week.

-Turkiye and Armenia have had ups and downs in diplomatic relations since Yerevan declared independence in 1991, despite being neighbors.
+Despite being neighbors, Turkiye and Armenia’s diplomatic relations have been up and down since Yerevan declared independence in 1991.

-From Armenia’s refusal to recognize their shared border to its occupation of Nagorno-Karabakh and the events of 1915 between the Ottoman Empire and Armenians, the two countries have been divided for a long time.
+Armenia’s refusal to recognize their shared border, as well as its occupation of Nagorno-Karabakh and the events of 1915 between the Ottoman Empire and Armenians, have long divided the two countries.

 However, bilateral relations have recently taken on a new dimension toward normalization, with a meeting of Turkish and Armenian special envoys scheduled for January in Moscow.

-On September 14, Turkiye was one of the first countries to recognize Armenia’s independence.
+On September 1, Turkiye became one of the first countries to recognize Armenia’s independence.

 After the Soviet Union’s demise on December 21, 1991,

-Turkiye ceased direct trade with Armenia in 1993, and the two countries’ borders were closed.
+In 1993, Turkiye ceased direct trade with Armenia, and the two countries’ borders were closed.

 In 2005, then-Turkish Prime Minister Recep Tayyip Erdogan wrote to then-Armenian President Robert Kocharyan, proposing the formation of a joint commission of historians to investigate the 1915 Ottoman-era events.